 Florida Termite Inspection

 People are surprised when they find termites in the home.
 Think about this, termites are subterranean insects best described as a wood destroying insect and we build our home on top of their home.

 How to Prevent Termites in Your Home – Yearly Termite Inspection by Licensed Termite Inspector in Florida

 The Florida termite inspection will provide potential homebuyers with the Wood Destroying Organisms Inspection Report as required by Florida Department of Agriculture and Consumer Services Division of Agricultural FDACS-13645 Rev.05/08, this report will outline both any existing damage or infestations and areas that are liable to incur future infestations or any evidence previous treatment.
-Specific areas of house are noted as inspected or not inspected and applicable reasons.
+Specific areas of the house are noted as inspected or not inspected and applicable reasons.

 Typically this is a negotiable issue between buyers and sellers with arrangements made for treatment and repairs or to negotiate the selling price.

 NEW SMYRNA BEACH

-If Your City Not Listed
+If Your City Is Not Listed